matt9663/jamfinder-server-api/README.md

 ## [Live Link](https://jamfinder-app.now.sh/)

 This repo houses all the files for the server of my JamFinder app.
-JamFinder is designed to provide a platform for musicians to find/create bands and network with other musicans to start jam groups or more fully fledged projects in their area.
 This Node/Express server connects to the PostgreSQL database, where user data, band details, and message board messages are stored.
 The client side was constructed using React.
 [Client Repo](https://github.com/matt9663/jamfinder-client-app)

+## Summary

+Jamfinder is intended to be a social network for musicans to help them start bands and find people to play music with.
+Users can create bands or search for bands that already existed based on name, genre, or geographic location.
+They can join bands that are open to new members and then send messages to other members via a shared message board.
+The hope is that they'll be able to use the message board to plan rehearsals, share song ideas, or discuss anything else band-related.

+The current version supports several features, such as creating a band, joining existing bands that are open to new members, and posting to the band message board when the user is a member of the group.

 ## API